 So playing with his favourite toys and being with his favourite people makes your baby happy.
 He’ll smile, make happy noises and might even wave or clap his hands when he sees you.

 What makes your baby anxious

 Instead of being afraid of everything, your baby might become afraid of specific things.
-As he learns what to expect of life, the unexpected might really upset him.
+As she learns what to expect of life, the unexpected might really upset her.